MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

   ![new function](media/fbauth_new-function.png)

-#### Add the Azure Mobile Client and Newtonsoft.Json packages to the Insert function
+#### Add the Azure Mobile Client and Newtonsoft.Json NuGet packages to the Insert function
-This example uses the Azure Mobile Client package to simplify authentication and data operations.
+This example uses the Azure Mobile Client SDK to simplify authentication and data operations.

 1. Once the function has been created, select **View files** from the right side panel.
 You may need to extend the window or scroll right to find it.